Evaluation Committee/ Panel

-Short for “Best Value for Money”; the best combination available of monetary and non-monetary requirements that an organisation can get from its selection of suppliers.
+Short for “Best Value for Money”; the best combination available of monetary and non-monetary requirements that an organization can get from its selection of suppliers.

-Short for “Humanitarian Procurement Centres”.
-Are not-for-profit organisations specialised in the technical and commercial management of supplies and services necessary for the implementation of humanitarian actions.
+Short for “Humanitarian Procurement Centers”.
+Are not-for-profit organizations specialized in the technical and commercial management of supplies and services necessary for the implementation of humanitarian actions.
 They can provide technical assistance in procurement or supply pre-established stocks, purchasing or logistics capacity

-Short for “International Organisation for Standardisation”.
-An independent entity that has been thinking and standardising the formulas that describes the best way of doing something.
+Short for “International Organization for Standardization”.
+An independent entity that has been thinking and standardizing the formulas that describes the best way of doing something.

 Guarantee that a product and/or company has followed a quality process.